Low latency optical-based mode tracking with machine learning deployed on FPGAs on a tokamak: System design

 The Phantom S710 does not possess the capability to process the camera sensor readout; instead, a dedicated PCIe frame grabber card is required to capture and interpret the raw camera data into monochrome images.
 We use a Euresys Coaxlink Octo frame grabber card which utilizes the CoaXPress camera interface standard and implements its image processing capabilities on a Xilinx Kintex UltraScale KU035 FPGA.
 Euresys enables the user to also implement custom firmware on the card's FPGA through a reference design toolkit called CustomLogic~\cite{customlogic_software}.
 For this project, we leveraged this toolkit to implement our CNN on the frame grabber's FPGA and subsequently write the computed control request over the frame grabber's RS422 I/O pins.
 In placing the computation and output request generation on the acquisition card, we avoid the overhead associated with multiple PCIe hops, latency associated with standard processors, and the cost associated with developing a highly-custom solution.
 Currently, CustomLogic only supports the use of a single frame grabber card and one of the two available CXP-6 connection banks on the Coaxlink Octo card.
 This restricts us to using only one of the two available cameras in this real-time system and limits the maximum achievable frame rate compared to the passive diagnostic setup.

-Figure~\ref{fig:overview} shows the data flow of the proposed camera-based control system on HBT-EP.
+Figure~\ref{fig:overview} shows the data flow of the \jpl{} camera-based control system on HBT-EP.
 We use a single camera (Camera 1) which captures a cross-sectional view of the plasma.
 The captured frames are streamed in real time to the frame grabber card, which processes the optical data, passes the images through the neural network model and generates new control requests.
-Currently, we measure these output control requests and other auxiliary signals on an oscilloscope to verify the timing and latency of the system.
-In the future control system, these control requests will be sent to multiple digital-to-analog converters (DACs) which will be connected to the existing amplifiers to generate the target mode shape on the radial field saddle control coils.
-This DAC and breakout board system is presently being designed and will be assembled and tested in the near future.
+Currently, we measure these output control requests and other auxiliary signals \jpl{as digital pulses} on an oscilloscope to verify the timing and latency of the system. \jpl{The digital control requests can then be sent to digital-to-analog converters (DACs) which connect to amplifiers for generating the target mode shape on the radial field saddle coils~\cite{Maurer11PPCF}.
+Closed-loop control experiments have not yet been conducted, though the design is ready for upcoming run campaigns.}